39 Fun Things to Do In Leavenworth (Complete Guide!)

 If you don’t have your own bike, don’t worry, you can rent bicycles within Leavenworth.
 Biking can be a fun way to cruise around town, or you can go to Blackbird Island and bike some trails.
 You can rent bicycles from Der Sportsmann (mountain bikes for local trails) or Arlberg Sports Haus.

 You can even rent an e-bike!
 Bavarian eBike Tours offers rentals May through October.
 A guide will show you around town and provide a historical overview of the region.
-They will take you through downtown Leavenworth, Leavenworth Ski Hill, and Icicle Creek Canyon.
+They will take you through the main streets of Leavenworth, Leavenworth Ski Hill, and Icicle Creek Canyon.
 The tours start at $99 and last 3.5 hours.

 bike rentals in leavenworth